pacs-course/pacs-examples/Examples/CONTENT.md

     *`Vector/Remove` What it means removing elements from a vector.

 ## Advanced examples
+  * `adtTree` A binary search structure based on the alternating digital tree algorithm.
+It can search for "points inside boxes", and "possibly intersecting boxes".
+It is a quite dynamic structure where nodes (boxes or points) can be added/deleted dynamically.
   * `bcHandler` An example of a possible way to handle the information about boundary conditions in a numerical code.
 It shows also an example of use of `muparserx`.
 To install muparserX go in the sub-folder `Extra`
   * `CompositionWithVariadicTemplates` The Composer design pattern done with variadic templates: constructing complex objects by composing simple ones.
 The technique is more "rigid" than the classical one which uses polymorphism, but rather flexible and efficient.